visualbis/VV-Docs/docs/admin-guide/admin-functions/settings/general.md

     </Zoom>
   </div>

-  *Screenshot: Navigation Tab in User Screen - Rename and Enable/Disable Navigation Menu Items*
+  *Navigation Tab in User Screen - Rename and Enable/Disable Navigation Menu Items*

 Based on the above configuration, you will be able to view the Navigation Menu items for the Users as shown below.
   <div style={{textAlign: 'center'}}>